niloysh/open5gs-k8s/README.md

 pip install -r requirements.txt
 ```

-**Note**: Once you have activated the virtual environment, you should see your terminal prompt display the venv as shown below:
+Once you have activated the virtual environment, you should see your terminal prompt display the venv as shown below:
 ```bash
 (venv) dev@workshop-vm:~/open5gs-k8s$
 ```